MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/README.md

 * M3 Nut * 1
 * Printed Yoke * 1

 Start by bolting the knob plate to the yoke using the M2 nut and bolt.
-The M2 nut should be burried in the yoke itself.
+The M2 nut should be buried in the yoke itself.
 Insert the M3 nut into the slot in the side of the knob and temporarily insert the M3 bolt in the bottom and screw home.
 This simply ensures that the nut is correctly positioned, remove the bolt.
 Push the M3 bolt through the knob plate, through yoke, and into the knob.
 Position it so that the slot in the knob is pointing downwards and out of sight.